brainnetome/diffusionkit/source/index.rst

 *Please see the navigation sidebar to the left to begin.*

 ..
-	 This site covers Diffusion Kit’s usage & API documentation.
+	 This site covers DiffusionKit’s usage & API documentation.
-	 For basic info on what Diffusion Kit is, including its public changelog & how the project is maintained, please see the main project website.
+	 For basic info on what DiffusionKit is, including its public changelog & how the project is maintained, please see the main project website.

 	 Tutorial